kinvolk/coding-game-service/docs/events.md

-If you need to dispatch additional events, the general pattern is to put those event names in a list under some property of the event's `data` member and then to run something similar to the the following snippit:
+If you need to dispatch additional events, the general pattern is to put those event names in a list under some property of the event's `data` member and then to run something similar to the the following snippet:

     let toDispatch = findEventsToDispatchInDescriptors(event.data.property,
                                                        this._descriptors.events);